 • Students interested in changing their streams, are advised to do so before the deadline and to ensure their new stream is

 • New placement opportunities will be added to the portal until one day before the portal closes.
-Students are encouraged
+Students can continue to

-to revisit the 10 placements of interest at this time.
+revisit their 10 placements of interest until this time.

 • Closing the portal allows the Practicum Office to commence the placement matching process.